Lima-X/XSRlib/README.md

 to generate numbers uniformly in a specified interval.

 ## Current Progress
-XSRlib is currently in the alpha state, as everything has to be done manually right now.\
-It is also currently not threadsafe which is anouther target of this Project.\
+XSRlib is now in Beta state.\
+Development is moving along nicely and the results seem promising with about 2.6ns per execution for XSR256 on x64 and half that for XSR128.\
+XSR512 obviously takes twice the time as XSR256.

+It's also multithreading-safe now ^^, and the Setupfunction is now too in a state where it can be used, though not finished yet.\
-On top of that I haven't made any documentation yet (, this will come in the future though).
+There is also still no documentation yet (, this will come in the future though).